isomorphic-software/smartclient-docs/reference_2.md

 _Server:_ acts exactly like SQL SUM function. |
 | avg | _Client:_ iterates through the set of records, picking up all numeric values for the specified field and determining the mean value.
 Returns null to indicate invalid summary value if any non numeric field values are encountered.
 _Server:_ acts exactly like SQL AVG function. |
-| max | _Client:_ iterates through the set of records, picking up all non-null values for the specified field and finding the maximum value, where comparison between values is made:
+| max | _Client:_ iterates through the set of records, picking up all values for the specified field and finding the maximum value.
+Handles numeric fields and date/time/datetime type fields only.
+Returns null to indicate invalid summary value if any non numeric/date field values are encountered.

-1.  via [SimpleType.compareValues](classes/SimpleType.md#method-simpletypecomparevalues) if defined for the field's [type](classes/Field.md#attr-fieldtype)
-2.  via [DateUtil.compareLogicalDates](classes/DateUtil.md#classmethod-dateutilcomparelogicaldates) if the field type inherits from "date"
-3.  via comparison as [logical times](classes/Time.md#classmethod-timecreatelogicaltime) if the field type inherits from "time"
-4.  via [DateUtil.compareDates](classes/DateUtil.md#classmethod-dateutilcomparedates) for two values that are both [Date](reference_2.md#object-date)s
-5.  otherwise, using traditional methods

-Returns null to indicate an invalid summary value or when all source values are null.
-For best results, ensure that the [Field.type](classes/Field.md#attr-fieldtype) is correctly set.
-_Server:_ acts exactly like the SQL MAX aggregate function. |
+_Server:_ acts exactly like SQL MAX function. |
-| min | _Client:_ iterates through the set of records, picking up all non-null values for the specified field and finding the minimum value, where comparison between values is made:
+| min | _Client:_ iterates through the set of records, picking up all values for the specified field and finding the minimum value.
+Handles numeric fields and date/time/datetime type fields only.
+Returns null to indicate invalid summary value if any non numeric field values are encountered.

-1.  via [SimpleType.compareValues](classes/SimpleType.md#method-simpletypecomparevalues) if defined for the field's [type](classes/Field.md#attr-fieldtype)
-2.  via [DateUtil.compareLogicalDates](classes/DateUtil.md#classmethod-dateutilcomparelogicaldates) if the field type inherits from "date"
-3.  via comparison as [logical times](classes/Time.md#classmethod-timecreatelogicaltime) if the field type inherits from "time"
-4.  via [DateUtil.compareDates](classes/DateUtil.md#classmethod-dateutilcomparedates) for two values that are both [Date](reference_2.md#object-date)s
-5.  otherwise, using traditional methods

-Returns null to indicate an invalid summary value or when all source values are null.
-For best results, ensure that the [Field.type](classes/Field.md#attr-fieldtype) is correctly set.
-_Server:_ acts exactly like the SQL MIN aggregate function. |
+_Server:_ acts exactly like SQL MIN function. |
 | multiplier | _Client:_ iterates through the set of records, picking up all numeric values for the specified field and multiplying them together.
 Returns null to indicate invalid summary value if any non numeric field values are encountered.
 _Server:_ **not supported**. |
 | count | _Client:_ returns a numeric count of the total number of records passed in.